The Looting

 Infiltrators

-The standard infiltration rules are not used in this scenario; instead infiltrating fighters simply get to enter the battlefield earlier than other types of fighters.
+The standard infiltration rules are not used in this scenario.
+Instead infiltrating fighters enter the battlefield in the first round, and all other fighters enter the battlefield in later rounds.

 The player with priority sets up one fighter from their Infiltrators deck onto the battlefield within 6'' of their own deployment edge, then the player with the next highest priority sets up one fighter from their Infiltrators deck onto the battlefield within 6'' of their own deployment edge, and so on.
 This process repeats itself in a loop from highest priority player to lowest priority player until all fighters in all the gangs' Infiltrators decks have been set up onto the battlefield.